Emanuel Molyneaux Hewlett: Civic activities and activism

 In addition to his work as a lawyer and judge, Hewlett was part of a series of real estate and insurance businesses, including the Alpha Law, Real Estate and Collection Company (1892), the Douglass Life Insurance Company (1901) and Hewett, Horner, Watts & Co., a real estate firm (1906).
 Such firms provided a public service to the black community.
 White-run companies were often unwilling to conduct real estate transactions or sell insurance to black customers, who they believed were inherently bad risks, so these ventures provided a needed alternative.

 He belonged to civil rights groups that emerged at the turn of the twentieth century to support the enforcement of the Thirteenth, Fourteenth and Fifteenth amendments and to fight against discrimination, segregation and the Jim Crow legal system, and lynching.
 He often served as legal counsel.
 In 1898, he was a founding member of the National Racial Protective Association and the Afro-American Council.
 During the 1910s and 1920s he was actively involved in the National Equal Rights League, and during World War I he participated in protests in Washington, DC against mistreatment of African American soldiers.

 Personal life

 Hewlett remained a bachelor until late in life and had no children.
-By 1900 he was living as a boarder in the home of Elizabeth P. Brooks, a widow; Hewlett and Brooks were married on August 14, 1920.
 In 1890, after the death of his sister Virginia Hewlett Douglass (whose father-in-law was Frederick Douglass), he became custodian of Virginia and Frederick Douglass Jr's two minor children, Charles Paul Douglass and Robert Smalls Douglass.
+His brother, the actor Paul Molyneaux, was with Hewlett at the time of his death in June 1891 from "brain trouble."
+By 1900, he was living as a boarder in the home of Elizabeth P. Brooks, a widow; Hewlett and Brooks were married on August 14, 1920.

-Elizabeth Hewlett died in July 1926, aged 77.
-Emanuel Hewlett died on September 19, 1929, and was interred at Columbian Harmony Cemetery in Washington, DC.
+Elizabeth P. Hewlett died in July 1926, aged 77.
+Emanuel Hewlett died on September 19, 1929, and was interred at Columbian Harmony Cemetery in Washington, D.C.